Smartproxy/Nightmare/README.md

 ### Disclaimer

 The following example is a simple script showing how to utilize Smartproxy with Nightmare.js.
-We suggest to reseach [Nightmare.js](https://github.com/segmentio/nightmare#api) documentation in order to continue development with this tool.
+We suggest to research [Nightmare.js](https://github.com/segmentio/nightmare#api) documentation in order to continue development with this tool.

 ### Installation